 vestibular loss.
 We also provide some unusual types of physical therapy including treatment for several variants of

-John Chestnut, PT.
+John Chestnut, DPT.
 John provides vestibular physical therapy on Wednesdays, and also on some Saturdays.

 BPPV -- we are fully equipped and have physician backup.